brianrisk/lightning_factory/README.md

 ![Lightning Factory](https://raw.githubusercontent.com/brianrisk/lightning_factory/master/images/lightning-factory-social-preview-dark.jpg?raw=true)

-# LightningFactory
+# Lightning Factory

-LightningFactory is a Python library designed to simplify the creation of PyTorch Lightning models for various types of neural networks.
+Lightning Factory is a Python library designed to simplify the creation of PyTorch Lightning models for various types of neural networks.
 It follows the parameterized factory pattern and allows users to specify custom configurations or use common defaults for quick prototyping.